-We’re huge fans of making the sprint backlog visible by putting it on a Scrum task board.
-Team members update the task board continuously throughout the sprint; if someone thinks of a new task (“Test the snark code on Windows 8”), she writes a new card and puts it on the wall.
-Either during or before the daily scrum, estimates are changed (up or down) and cards are moved around the board.
+When practicing Scrum, we can make the sprint backlog visible by putting it on a Scrum task board.
+Team members update the task board continuously throughout the sprint; if someone thinks of a new task (“Test the snark code on Windows 8.1”), she writes a new card and puts it on the wall.
+Either during or before the daily scrum, estimates are changed (up or down), and cards are moved around the board.

 As an example, the Scrumboard looks like this: